 The County of Alameda Project SEARCH is a collaborative program with the Oakland Unified School District.
 Interns who are accepted to this site will also be enrolled in the Oakland Adult & Career Education Program.

-Twelve interns will be accepted for this site.
-Job skills training will include data entry, alphanumeric filing, filing of employee documents, scanning, and other administrative office skills.
+The program runs February through January each year.
+Administrative tasks performed by interns will include data entry, alphanumeric filing, digital filing of employee documents, scanning, indexing and other administrative project assignments.

 Project SEARCH Claremont

-East Bay Innovations has partnered with the Claremont Club & Spa to implement a Project SEARCH internship program starting in January 2018.
+Nestled in the historic Claremont Hotel and Spa in Berkeley, this Project SEARCH site offers interns a unique opportunity to immerse themselves in the world of hospitality.
+Throughout their internship, participants will gain valuable experience by supporting daily hotel operations, and building essential customer service skills.
 With an 86% average job placement rate for graduating interns, Project SEARCH builds valuable and transferable work skills and sets interns on an exciting career path.

-Eight interns are selected for this program which runs January through December each year.
+This program runs January through December each year.
 Some of the tasks include assisting the housekeeping department, working in the kitchen supporting the Chef, assembling amenities for the guests, working with children in the childcare center, working in the laundry; washing and folding items, working in the Spa as a locker room attendant.

 Project SEARCH Stoneridge Creek